Update: Google Plus has been shut down as of April 2019. This post was written in 2013.

-Whether you like it or not, Google+, as a social network, is here to stay.
-It’s already been integrated into the Google search results, and your better search engine rankings in the search results could depend on it.
+Whether you like it or not, Google+, as a social network, is here to stay (at least it lasted until April 2019!).
+It was been integrated into the Google search results, and your better search engine rankings in the search results could depend on it.
 I fully believe that Google Authorship is going to be more influential in the future–and Google Authorship is a strong part of the Google Plus social network.
 In order to take full advantage of Google Authorship, you need a strong Google+ profile.
 Here is how to increase Google Plus followers.

 Google+ is just like any other social network.
 In order to be social, you need to have friends.
 You need other people on that social network to interact with, people who are active members of that social network.
 If they don’t log in on a regular basis and keep their profile active, they can’t interact with you.
 In order to build up your social media presence, you need to be active, as well.

 Here are the steps you should take to increase Google Plus followers:

 - First, you’ll need a Google Plus account.
 Most likely you probably already have a Google account, you just need to sign up for Google+ if you have not done so already.

 - Go ahead and fill out your profile.
 Fully.
 Once you’ve logged into Google Plus, Go to your profile by selecting your photo on the top right of the screen.
 Select the “Edit Profile” blue button.

 - Fill out your profile, along with a personal bio as well as any appropriate photos of yourself.
 Pay particular attention to the “other profiles” (I like to link out to my profiles on other social networks) as well as the “Contributor to” section, where you’ll need in order to claim Google Authorship.

 - Once you’re done editing your profile, click on the “Done Editing” link/button at the top of the page.